bbuchsbaum/multivarious/README.md

 <!-- badges: end -->

-This is an idea stage …
+This is all very preliminary …

-This package is intended to provide some basic abstractions and default implementations of basic computational aspects of multivariate component-based modeling such as principal components analysis.
+This package is intended to provide some basic abstractions and default implementations of basic computational infrastructure for multivariate component-based modeling such as principal components analysis.

 The main idea is to model multivariate decompositions as involving